data-solution-automation-engine/DIRECT/000_Documentation/DIRECT_Functional_Design.md

 * `DATA_STORE_ID`; this is a foreign key from DATA_STORE table to unique identify a Data Store
 * `RELATIONSHIP_TYPE`; the type of the Data Store in the Module (source, target)

-Depending on the configuration and design of the Data Warehouse, a Module can be configured to utilise one or more Data Store.
-Also, a Data Store can be utilised by one or more Modules.
+Depending on the configuration and design of the Data Warehouse, a Module can be configured to utilize one or more Data Store.
+Also, a Data Store can be utilized by one or more Modules.
 However, the current design only allows one “target” Data Store for each Module.

 ### Module – Parameter Relationship registration

 The Module registration is done by adding a record in the MODULE_PARAMETER table with the following details:

 * `MODULE_ID`; this is a foreign key from MODULE table to unique identify a Module.
 * `PARAMETER_ID`; this is a foreign key from PARAMETER table to unique identify a Parameter.

-Depending on the configuration and design of the Data Warehouse, a Module can be configured to utilise one or more parameters
+Depending on the configuration and design of the Data Warehouse, a Module can be configured to utilize one or more parameters

 ## Appendices